TenebrisNoctua/ServerAuthority/docs/index.md

 Enabling this feature completely changes the behavior of all unanchored `Part`s in the `Workspace`.
 Before; the physics calculation of a `Part` was handled by both the server and the clients in a place.
 When a client came close to a `Part`, the network ownership would automatically shift from the server to the client, so the client could take the burden of calculating the physics for that `Part`.

-However, now, with server authority enabled; this network ownership behavior is completely bypassed, as even if a client comes close to a `Part`, the server will continue calculating the physics of that `Part`.
+However, now, with server authority enabled; this network ownership behavior is completely bypassed, as even if a client comes close to a `Part`, the server will always be the one calculating the physics of that `Part`.

 ## Character Physics